lwhitty/image-builder-lab/README.md

 ```
 # yum install python3 python3-pip
 ```
-### Install the AWS command-line tools with pip:
+### As non-root user, install the AWS command-line tools with pip:
 ```
+# exit
-# pip3 install awscli
+$ pip3 install awscli
 ```
 ### Configure the AWS command-line client according to your AWS access details:
 ```